rmullick/rmullick/README.md

-- 👋 Hi, I’m @rmullick
+- 👋 Hi, I’m @rmullick.
+Below are my own quote:
+- "United by philosophy, decentralized by style." -mrhm
 - "Code is written once, probably it will be read more but certainly it will be executed even more.
-So know the priority!" - Rakib
+So know the priority!" - mrhm

 <!---